postmanlabs/labs-docs/src/pages/docs/postman-flows/core-concepts/blocks-list.md

 - **String**

-  A block that emits the string that you enter.
+  Emits the string that you enter.

 - **Bool**